| Size | Price | Stock | Qty |

 |

-Rehmannic acid has been reported in Lippia turbinata, Combretum sundaicum, and other organisms with data available.
+Rehmannic acid has been reported to be present in Lippia turbinata, Combretum sundaicum, and other organisms with relevant data.

 C35H52O5